Hodgkin Lymphoma Statistics

 There is no known prevention for Hodgkin lymphoma.

 Hodgkin lymphoma is highly treatable, especially in young patients.
 Depending on the stage and type, treatment options can vary and may involve one or more members of the cancer care team – hematologists, medical oncologists, and radiation oncologists.
 Treatment options may be tailored based on the type of Hodgkin lymphoma, stage, location, symptoms, age, the patient’s overall health, possible side effects of the treatment, and the patient’s preferences.
-Treatment can include steroid therapy, chemotherapy, stem cell transplantation, monoclonal antibodies, immunotherapy, radiation, proton therapy surgery, or a combination of treatments.
+Treatment can include steroid therapy, chemotherapy, stem cell transplantation, monoclonal antibody therapy, immunotherapy, radiation, proton therapy, or a combination of treatments.